 Disability Support Services

-Usable, Equitable, Inclusive and Sustainable Learning Environments.
+Usable, Equitable, Inclusive and Sustainable Learning Environments

 When to Contact Disability Support Services

-New/first-time students registering with Disability Support Services: It is highly recommended that requests for disability-related programs and services be made as soon as you are an enrolled student by completing the “First-Time Disability Support Services Users (Students Only)” link above.
-If you are taking a placement test at UW-Superior before you’ve decided to attend, you may also reach out for testing accommodations via email to disability@uwsuper.edu.
+It is highly recommended that requests for disability-related programs and services be made as soon as you are an enrolled student by completing the “First-Time Disability Support Services Users (Students Only)” link above.
+If you are taking a placement test at UW-Superior before you’ve decided to attend, you may also reach out for testing accommodations via email to [email protected].

 When you register for Disability Support Services, you will need to do three things: